Zonnev/elementaryos-firefox-theme/readme.md

 ```
 Just copy the line to your terminal and press enter.
 Then it lets you choose which window buttons layout you need (1-8) and press enter again.
 If you don't want to install elementary Tweaks, then you select the default layout (option 1 in the installer).

-**Follow these steps for the Firefox flatpak version:**

-  1. In Files go to Personal Folder and press `ctrl + h` so you will see hidden folders.
-  2. Make a `chrome` folder in `~/.var/app/org.mozilla.firefox/.mozilla/firefox/<profile folder>/`
-  3. Put the userChrome.css of your choice in the `chrome` folder.

 ## After installation

 1. Disable Title bar in the customization panel in Firefox.